MicrosoftDocs/mesh-docs/mesh/develop/getting-started/samples/download-mesh-samples.md

 ms.service: mesh
 author: typride
 ms.author: vinnietieto
-ms.date: 10/5/2023
+ms.date: 5/17/2024
 ms.topic: overview
 keywords: Microsoft Mesh, getting started, samples, toolkit, Mesh toolkit, tutorial
 ---

 # Download Mesh samples

-The Mesh toolkit samples repo on GitHub contains a variety of Mesh sample projects to inspire you about what you can build with Microsoft Mesh.
+The Mesh toolkit samples repository on GitHub contains a variety of Mesh sample projects to inspire you about what you can build with Microsoft Mesh.

 1. In your browser, go to GitHub, and then navigate to the [*Mesh-Toolkit-Unity* repository](https://github.com/microsoft/Mesh-Toolkit-Unity).